Start by selecting the text & images panel to make it active. Then from the panel toolbar, select Edit.

 |Standard background colour||Full Width background colour|

-Check out the article on Image layout options in mobile view for more information on the Keep images side-by-side on Mobile and Hide images on Mobile options.
+See Image layout options in mobile view for more information on the Keep images side-by-side on Mobile and Hide images on Mobile options.

 Always remember to click Save to update any changes.